 NEW PROCESS: You will not receive a permanent driver license or ID card while at a DMV office.
 It will arrive through the mail.
-You will keep your expiring license/ID and receive a temporary paper card.
 For more on this, please see Central Issuance.
 After visiting an office, you can track the delivery of your new card.

 The applicant must be a Connecticut resident.
 To obtain an ID card, qualified persons must apply at any DMV Hub Offices, as well as Enfield, New Britain, Norwich and Winsted.

 Please note the following: